EDUCATION RESOURCES

 500 for Our future: Teacher Professional Development

-Over the next two years, America250 Utah is partnering with Utah Valley University's Center for Constitutional Studies and others to reach 500 K–12 teachers with professional training and resources for civics education.
-They provide professional development training related to the Declaration of Independence and the American political tradition, including training on the "We The People" program.
+America250 Utah is partnering with Utah-Law Related Education and Utah Valley University's Center for Constitutional Studies to reach 500 K–12 teachers with professional training and resources for civics education.
+Utah Valley University's Center for Consitutional Studies provides professional development training related to the Declaration of Independence and the American political tradition, including training on the "We The People" program.
 The curriculum has a 50-year track record of success and covers the history and principles of constitutional democracy in the United States.
 Numerous reports indicate that alumni are better informed and have higher rates of civic knowledge and attitudes.
 Professional development opportunities for Utah teachers are held throughout the year.

 Teacher With Group Of Mature Adult Students In Class Sit Around Table And Work In College Library